History of Tyler Herro in Timeline

 On October 17, 2017, Tyler Herro de-committed from the University of Wisconsin.

-October 31, 2017: Kentucky Scholarship Offer
+October 31, 2017: Offered Kentucky Scholarship

 November 14, 2017: Signed with Kentucky

-February 27, 2019: Career-High 29 Points
+February 27, 2019: Career High 29 Points

 April 12, 2019: Declared for NBA Draft

-June 20, 2019: Selected by Miami Heat in NBA Draft
+June 20, 2019: Drafted by the Miami Heat

 On June 20, 2019, Tyler Herro was selected by the Miami Heat with the 13th overall pick in the 2019 NBA draft.

-2019: NBA All-Rookie Second Team
+2019: Named to All-Rookie Second Team

 In 2019, Tyler Herro was named to the 2019–20 NBA All-Rookie Second Team by the league.

-August 12, 2020: Career-High 30 Points
+August 12, 2020: Career High 30 Points

 On August 12, 2020, Tyler Herro scored a career-high 30 points in a 116–115 loss to the Oklahoma City Thunder.

-September 8, 2020: First 2000s-born player in Conference Finals
+September 8, 2020: NBA Conference Finals Appearance

-On September 8, 2020, after the Heat defeated the Milwaukee Bucks, Tyler Herro became the first NBA player born in the 2000s to appear in an NBA Conference Finals game.
+On September 8, 2020, after the Heat defeated the Milwaukee Bucks, Tyler Herro became the first player born in the 2000s to appear in an NBA Conference Finals game.

 October 9, 2020: Playoff Scoring Record